How to Tag

 - Unsold items will be donated at sale end if not picked up so please don’t forget to pull them from the racks at Pick Up.

-To avoid the crowds at Pick Up, feel free to take a KE Crew slot to work the afternoon sort shift and bring your items home at the end of your shift or come the 75% off evening of the sale to pull your Ladies/Jr's/Men's/Houseware items instead of waiting until Pick Up.
+To avoid the crowds at Pick Up, feel free to take a KE Crew slot to work the afternoon sort shift and bring your items home at the end of your shift or come the 75% off evening of the sale to pull your items that you don't want to rollover instead of waiting until Pick Up.